RomanSidletskyi/PytonGoogleCources/Using Python to Interact with the Operating System/Qwiklabs.md

 PEM

-Connect to the VM using the local Terminal application
+**:Connect to the VM using the local Terminal application:**

 A terminal is a program which provides a text-based interface for typing commands.
 Here you will use your terminal as an SSH client to connect with lab provided Linux VM.

-Open the Terminal application.
+1. Open the Terminal application.

-To open the terminal in Linux use the shortcut key Ctrl+Alt+t.
+- To open the terminal in Linux use the shortcut key Ctrl+Alt+t.

-To open terminal in Mac (OSX) enter cmd + space and search for terminal.
+- To open terminal in Mac (OSX) enter cmd + space and search for terminal.

-Enter the following commands.
+2. Enter the following commands.

-Note: Substitute the path/filename for the PEM file you downloaded, username and External IP Address.
+``Note: Substitute the path/filename for the PEM file you downloaded, username and External IP Address.
 You will most likely find the PEM file in Downloads.
-If you have not changed the download settings of your system, then the path of the PEM key will be ~/Downloads/qwikLABS-XXXXX.pem
+If you have not changed the download settings of your system, then the path of the PEM key will be  ~/Downloads/qwikLABS-XXXXX.pem``

 ``chmod 600 ~/Downloads/qwikLABS-XXXXX.pem``